meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

-# Introduction to property-based testing
+# Introduction to property based testing

 ## Example based testing
 Normally software testing is done through **example based testing**.
 A human writes one or several sample inputs to the function or system under test, runs the function or system, and then asserts on the result of that.